 With ing a sell digital products, there are overhead expenses that come with selling a physical product.
 You will want to make sure you strategically budget for these overhead costs.
 We discuss this more in the startup costs section below.

 • You may need to charge sales tax

 If you are selling your products in various states, you may be required to charge sales tax.
 Although this may not impact your financials specifically, it can be a headache to create a process and procedure for this.
 To learn more about sales tax, check out this article

 You may find creating the same product over and over repetitive and tiresome.
 One way of avoiding this is to diversify product lines and revenue streams - this will keep things interesting!

 • Difficult to build trust with your customer

-With starting a digital product sales business, there can be minimal face-to-face interaction, which means it can be a lot more difficult to establish trust with your customers.
+With ing a sell digital products, there can be minimal face-to-face interaction, which means it can be a lot more difficult to establish trust with your customers.
 You'll need to go the extra mile with your customer to grab their attention and business.

 • Minimal physical activity

-A big part of starting a digital product sales business is sitting at a desk for the majority of the day starting at your computer.
+A big part of starting a sell digital products is sitting at a desk for the majority of the day starting at your computer.
 Some may enjoy this, but others may struggle with sitting for the majority of your day without much physical activity.

 • Learning Curve